Climate change in Iowa: Agriculture

-"Changing the climate will have favorable and harmful effects on farming, although the net effect is unknown.
+According to the EPA "Changing the climate will have favorable and harmful effects on farming, although the net effect is unknown.
 Longer frost-free growing seasons and higher concentrations of atmospheric carbon dioxide would increase yields for many crops during an average year.
 But increasingly hot summers are likely to reduce yields of corn and possibly soybeans.
 Higher temperatures are also likely to reduce livestock productivity, because heat stress disrupts the animals' metabolism.
 Seventy years from now, Iowa is likely to have 10 to 20 more days per year with temperatures above 95°F than it has today.
 More severe droughts or floods would also hurt crop yields".
 The Des Moines Register also reported that "[i]ntense heat waves could prevent corn and soybeans from pollinating", and that "[h]eavy spring rains — likely followed by summer droughts — will tighten an already shortened planting window".